Competence field 1: Competency in one or more scientific disciplines

 - Have insight into how fundamental concepts in mathematics, modeling, physics and process engineering/technology contribute to life science processes and their control.

-- Possess in-depth knowledge of sub-disciplines within environmental technology including application of basic techniques/methodology for the purpose of solving environmental issues.
+- Possess in-depth knowledge of sub-disciplines within food technology, including application of basic techniques/methodology to critically evaluate the functionality and safety of food related products.

-- Relate basic concepts in environmental technology and life sciences to environmental sustainability.
+- Relate basic concepts in food technology and life sciences to food processing, food product development, and food safety and quality.

 Competence field 3: Intellectual competency